Deadpigg/aiip5-Lu-Yu-759F/README.md

 **Model Building**:

-For Task 1:
+For Goal 1:
 - Choice of models:
 **GLM**: Easy to interpret, handles various data distributions, and suitable for both categorical and numerical features.
 **GBM**: Ensemble learning approach with high performance and the ability to capture complex relationships among features.

-For Task 2:
+For Goal 2:
 - Choice of models:
 **KNN**: Simple concept, robust to outliers, and capable of handling non-linear relationships.
 **Logistic regression**: simple, efficient model that provides probabilistic outputs, works well with linearly separable data, and can be regularized to prevent overfitting.